Gold wreaths from Thrace

 The gold wreaths from Thrace are jewellery wreaths found in inner Thrace, which is within present day Bulgaria.
 The gold wreaths were found in the mounds and tombs of aristocrats at various locations in Thrace that have been dated to a period from the latter half of the fourth century and early part third century BC.

 There have been only five or six such archaeological finds of Thracian gold wreaths in Bulgaria.
 Of those, two are in the National Museum of History in Sofia.
 The earliest gold laurel wreath of Thrace in the museum, also called the "Zlatinitsa-Malomirovo Treasure," was found at an old burial mound (tumulus) in Zlatinitsa, Elhovo Municipality, in Southeast Bulgaria.

 The second wreath in the museum collection was donated in 2015, after it was found at an auction in the United States.
 Experts are unsure of its place of origin and its age because the scientific data normally recorded during a discovery does not exist.
 Initially, this wreath was dated to the first century BC, but later assessments by other archaeologists and experts on the culture date it to 1200 BC – 1300 BC.
-Similarities among wreaths found in Ancient Troy and the newly obtained wreath fueled a hypothesis that it might date to the time of the Trojan War or even to Troy.
+Similarities among wreaths found in Ancient Troy and the newly obtained wreath fueled a hypothesis that it might date to the time of the Trojan War.